java9-modularity/gradle-modules-plugin/test-project-mixed/README.md

 ===

 This mode is enabled in `ModulePluginSmokeTest` by passing an extra parameter (`-c smoke_test_settings.gradle`).
-`smoke_test_settings.gradle` script configures plugin management so that the plugin cannot be resolved from a Gradle plugin repository.
+`smoke_test_settings.gradle` script configures plugin management for `build.gradle` so that the plugin cannot be resolved from a Gradle plugin repository.
 Instead, it relies on the smoke test to make the plugin under development available to the test project by sharing a classpath (using Gradle TestKit).